gutenye/pd/README.md

 Overview
 --------
+sometimes, I need debug other people's code, and I'd like to use `pd`, so add this lib to environment variable `RUBYOPT="-r pd"` make this happen.

 pd(print debug), for debug only, like p, but use " " between each argument as separator instead of "\n".

 * search 'pd' is much easier than 'p' in source file.